Terms and Conditions - Meal plans for Graduate/Extension Students 2019—2020

 - Campus Restaurants: Brown's, Common Grounds, Terrace Café, The Golden Bear Café, and The Pro Shop at RSF

-- Concession Stands: California Memorial Stadium, Edward Track, Evans Diamond, Haas Pavilion, Levine-Fricke Field, and Witter Field
+- Concession Stands: California Memorial Stadium, Edwards Track, Evans Diamond, Haas Pavilion, Levine-Fricke Field, and Witter Rugby Field

 - Late Night à la carte service

-The Graduate Student Plan must be purchased online using credit card payment.
+The Graduate/Extension Plan must be purchased online using credit card payment.
 Accepted credit cards include Visa, Mastercard, and Discover.

 Holiday and Campus Closure Periods